| Search

 The Apartheid Museum's multi-media walk through the history of apartheid

-Opened in 2001, this museum is one of the most meaningful experiences
+in 2001, this museum is one of the most meaningful experiences in the

 Pretoria

-Union Buildings and gardens overlook Pretoria.
-It was in these spectacular
+Buildings and gardens overlook Pretoria.
+It was in these spectacular gardens

-gardens that Nelson Mandela was inaugurated in 1994.
-The grounds
+that Nelson Mandela was inaugurated in 1994.
+The grounds are also home

-national shrine to commemorate the heroes of the great trek of the
+shrine to commemorate the heroes of the great trek of the 19th Century.

-As the largest zoo in South Africa the Pretoria Zoo has among many
+largest zoo in South Africa the Pretoria Zoo has among many areas an aquarium

 The Cradle of Mankind